 Drowsy Driving Prevention Week, held every year during the first full week of November, is a good time to remember that drowsy driving is impaired driving.

 These startling figures show how prevalent drowsy driving is.
-What drivers may not realize is how much drowsy driving puts themselves – and others – at risk.
-In fact, an estimated 5,000 people died in 2015 in crashes involving drowsy driving, according to a Governors Highway Safety Association report.
+What drivers may not realize is how much drowsy driving puts them – and others – at risk.
+In fact, an estimated 6,400 people die annually in crashes involving drowsy driving, according to the National Sleep Foundation.

 Driving while drowsy is similar to driving under influence of alcohol: